monikagonciarz/AI4EO_final_project/README.md

 ## 6. Usage

-First, the Google Drive must be mounted on Google Colab:
+The first thing to do after downloading the **Coastal_Erosion_ML.ipynb** notebook is to mount the Google Drive on Google Colab:

 ```python
 from google.colab import drive